-In a game that saw 10 ties and 15 lead changes, the University of Redlands men's basketball team captured an 87-77 victory over the Whittier College Poets in an exciting Southern California Intercollegiate Athletic Conference (SCIAC) game on Wednesday night.
+In a game that saw 10 ties and 15 lead changes, the University of Redlands men's basketball team captured an 87-77 victory over the Whittier College Poets in an exciting Southern California Intercollegiate Athletic Conference (SCIAC) showdown on Wednesday night.
 The Bulldogs orchestrated a late 10-2 run that provided the difference in an otherwise tight contest.

 The teams came out firing to start the game, with Whittier building a 14-11 lead less than four minutes into the action.
 About 90 seconds later, sophomore guard Michael Hanna (Murrieta, CA) drained his first three-pointer of the night to even the tally at 16 apiece.

 After the teams traded buckets to make it 21-all, Redlands developed a 6-0 run that included three points each from sophomore forward Spencer Bandow (Covina, CA) and first-year guard/forward Gary Menary (Grass Valley, CA) by the 11:54-mark.
-The Bulldogs converted trey-balls on their next two possessions to garner a 33-23 lead about midway through the first half.
+The Bulldogs knocked down trey-balls on their next two possessions to garner a 33-23 lead about midway through the first half.
 Junior guard Thomas Scriven (Anaheim, CA) converted a dime of a pass from Hanna before junior guard Hass Berry (Riverside, CA) found an open sophomore forward Parker Landolf (Alamo, CA) on the perimeter.

 However, the momentum quickly shifted, as the Poets answered with a 12-0 run to regain the lead at 35-33 just three minutes later.